cloudmesh-community/hid-sp18-406/swagger/cloudmesh/databaseinfo/README.md

 ## Service Descprition

-This swagger REST service aims at exposing the database details of any database residing on the host container.
+This swagger REST service aims at exposing the database details of MongoDB database residing on the host container.
 The basic idea is to create a docker container with all the implementation details and create another image to host MongoDB, linking these images helped me to connect the two images and extract the database details